torgeiru/MushuOS_x86_64/readme.md

 3. Process EXEC and EXIT
 4. Thread creation and destruction (when main thread exits, the program also exits)
 5. MMAP/MUNMAP/BREAK
+6. Open, read, write, close for remote filesystem using VirtioFS

 ### Out of memory